OEUG99/Knowledge-Garden/pages/Zig.md

 				  ```
 	- ## Functions
 		- All function arguments are immutable. if a copy is needed the user must explicitylu make one.
+		- variables are snake_case, funcitons are camelCase
+		-